chihacknight/chihacknight.org/_posts/events/2019-11-12-Kyla-Williams.md

 <b>Ivana Spasova | Skopje, North Macedonia</b><br>
 Chief Marketing Officer, Web Factory LLC
 Organizer, Growth & Marketing, Google Developers Group<br>

+Fellows spend four weeks working with and learning from organizations across the Chicagoland tech ecosystem, including tech companies, government agencies, innovative NGOs, and university and non-university technology incubators.
+PFP Fellows gain insight into best practices in tech innovation, entrepreneurship, and education, and observe how an effective urban innovation and entrepreneurship ecosystem operates.

+The Fall 2019 fellowship runs from 10/21/19 to 11/15/19 in Chicago.
+Thereafter, Fellows travel to Washington, DC to spend three days at a professional development conference (PF Congress) while refining their civic-inspired ideas and action plans for projects they will implement upon returning to their home countries.

 ---